Company Name: Modesto Irrigation District

 Experience: Three years of progressively responsible experience similar to Engineering Technician I with the District.

 Training: High school diploma or equivalent.
 Two years of college with substantial course work in engineering to include drafting, CADD, basic electricity and mathematics at the trigonometry level.

 License and Certificate: Possession of a valid California Class C driver’s license.

 How to Apply:

-Applications will be reviewed on a comparative basis and only those most qualified will be invited to continue in the selection process, which will consist of an overall assessment of the individual’s skills through (1) written examination; (2) oral interview; (3) supervisor assessment center; and (4) contacting of references to include current and former supervisors.
-The applicant must perform successfully in each phase of the recruitment in order to continue in the selection process.
+Applications will be reviewed on a comparative basis and only those most qualified will be invited to continue in the selection process which will consist of an overall assessment of the individual’s skills through (1) written exam; (2) oral interview; and (3) contacting of references to include current and former supervisors.
+The applicant must perform successfully in each phase of the testing in order to continue in the selection process.